lupyuen/lupyuen.github.io/src/purescript.md

 // Otherwise return `addr`
 function disassemble(addr) {

-  // If this is an Unknown Address,
+  // If this is an Unknown Address:
-  // return it without hyperlink const id = identifyAddress(addr).value0;
+  // Return it without hyperlink const id = identifyAddress(addr).value0;
   if (id === undefined) { return addr; }